ycryptx/tale/_posts/2018-02-07-pygmalion-spectacles.md

 ### By Stanley Grauman Weinbaum

+**Pygmalion Spectacles is a short written by Weinbaum in 1935 a short-famed writer who died of lung cancer at age 35.

 Last winter I was fortunate  to sit at Slajov Zizek's yearly seminar at NYU.
 The small number of students for which this seminar was for, I gathered, were graduate and doctoral